webpack/governance/CHARTER.md

   promoted to a Collaborator by the TSC.
 Contributors should rarely be blocked by the TSC and never by the CPC or OpenJS Foundation Board.

-* **Project**: a technical collaboration effort, e.g. a subsystem, that is organized through the project creation process and approved by the TSC.
+* **Project**: a technical collaboration effort, e.g. a subsystem, that is organized through the webpack project creation process and approved by the TSC.

 ----